Masonshipton25/Website/README.md

 # Mason Shipton's Personal Website

 This is the personal website of Mason Shipton.
-The website includes sections about his academic background, research, publications, and contact information.
+The website includes sections about his academic background, story, interests, research, publications, resume, and contact information.

 ## Features
 - **Home**: A brief introduction and background on Mason Shipton.